Candra0x6/Roca/contracts/docs/COMPLETE_TESTING_SUMMARY.md

 ## Overview

-Successfully implemented comprehensive testing for the Arisan+ lottery system, expanding test coverage from ~65% to ~95% of PRD requirements.
+Successfully implemented comprehensive testing for the Roca lottery system, expanding test coverage from ~65% to ~95% of PRD requirements.
 The implementation includes both the original pool lifecycle tests and new lottery system tests.

 ## Test Suite Results